w3f/polkadot-wiki/docs/learn/learn-staking.md

 be held accountable.
 In case of misbehavior, participants in the staking process can be punished or [**slashed**](./learn-offenses.md), and depending on the gravity of the situation, their stake can be partly or fully confiscated by the network.
 It is not in a staker's economic interest to orchestrate an attack and risk losing tokens.
-Any rational actor staking on the network would want to get rewarded, and the PoS network rewards good behavior and punishes bad behavior.
+Any to get rewarded, and the PoS network rewards good behavior and punishes bad behavior.

 ## Nominated Proof-of-Stake (NPoS)